vaseemmk/SMS-Spam-Detection/README.md

-# Machine-Learning-Projects
-## I have written few Machine Learning Projects on Python using Jupyter Notebook.
-* Credit Card Fraud Detection using Supervised ML model
-* Credit Card Fraud Detection using Unsupervised ML model
-* Spam Detection using Natural Language Processing
+#### Spam Detection using Python NLTK Natural Language Processing Library
+#### The data was sourced from UCI.edu database.
+#### I have utilized multiple Machine Learning models but finalzed Random Forest for its highest accuracy.